 Currently, Contadora is the island where the production crews of many countries stay for extended periods as they continue to film reality TV shows and documentaries on the nearby remote islands.
 For example, the island of Gibraleón was chosen as the stage for the German and Ibero-American versions of the reality show “The Island.”

-Why Expats Live In Contadora
+Why Expats Live In Contadora Island

-As a resident of Isla Saboga for a year-and-a-half, and more recently on Isla Contadora for several years, what keeps me here full time is the marine lifestyle, the magnificent greenery, the beaches, and everything about nature.
+As a resident of Isla Saboga for a year and a half, and more recently on Isla Contadora for several years, what keeps me here full-time is the marine lifestyle, the magnificent greenery, the beaches, and everything about nature.
 It’s the perfect combination for me: the ability to live a productive life surrounded by nature—no noise, no traffic, no pollution—and I can work remotely and travel as much and as often as I want (under normal travel conditions).

 “Where in the world can you find oceanfront at a reasonable price where there aren’t any hurricanes?
 I didn’t want to worry about having to rebuild the house a second time,” says John.